 Quick & Easy Fiber Choices

-Barley: One cup of this cooked grain provides around 25% of the recommended daily intake for fiber, plus selenium, tryptophan, copper and manganese.
-Studies also indicate that barley’s high soluble-fiber content may substantially lower cholesterol levels.
+Barley: One cup of this cooked grain provides around 25% of the recommended daily intake of fiber, plus selenium, tryptophan, copper, and manganese.
+Studies also indicate that barley’s high, soluble-fiber content may substantially lower cholesterol levels.

 Lentils: Red, yellow, and black lentils boast nearly 63% of the recommended daily value for fiber per cup.
 That same cup also includes more than 17 grams of protein, as well as iron, B vitamins, and folate.